dsondak/optRBC/README.md

 ##### Time loop

 With the above code, the global variables are properly initialized in a distributed manner accross the processes.
 Now we get to the main time loop portion of the code, which starts at [line 158, time_integrators_MPI.f90](./time_integrators_MPI.f90#L158).
 First, we had to write an MPI version of `calc_expicit`, which is called `calc_explicit_MPI` and is defined at [line 924](./time_integrators_MPI.f90#L924).
 This subroutine is very similar to `calc_explicit` described in the OpenMP version and in the code description item 6, with a few minor changes.
-In particular, loops 2 and 4 can no longer be parallelized with OpenMP because they call the `d1y_MPI2` and `d2y_MPI2` functions (described in the subsequent section), which require sending and receiving messages.
+In particular, loops 2 and 4 can no longer be parallelized with OpenMP because they call the `d1y_MPI2` and `d2y_MPI2` functions, which require sending and receiving messages.
 Sending an recieving messages on multiple threads is difficult because you don't know which thread will be expecting or sending the messages.
 As a result only loops 1,3,5,6 of `calc_explicit_MPI` are parellelized with OpenMP.
 Now we are to the main stage loops of the MPI version (item 7,9,11) of the code description.

 ##### Tridiagonal solves